What is cradle cap?

 - Brown crusting patches

-- Swollen areas of skin - more common in skin folds.
+- Swollen areas of skin - more common in skin folds

 Good to know: Atopic and contact dermatitis, impetigo, psoriasis and ringworm, which are also common skin conditions in babies and young children, can be easily distinguished from cradle cap as they are all itchy.
-Cradle cap is not usually itchy unless it is very severe.
+Cradle cap is not usually itchy in babies unless it is very severe.

 Cradle cap can spread to the diaper area, but diaper rash is a separate condition, which manifests as irritated, tender and red skin.
 This is caused by the infant’s skin coming into contact with a diaper that is soiled by urine or feces.
 Babies with diaper rash tend to be irritable because of the discomfort.
 For more information, see this resource on diaper rash.

-Treatment of cradle cap
+Diagnosis of cradle cap and seborrheic dermatitis

 - Topical steroids such as hydrocortisone